Mugen-Builders/mugen-docs/docs/cartesi-risczero-tutorial/development/generate-a-zk-proof.md

 # Generate a ZK Proof

-We'll create a program that proves ownership of a password hash without revealing the password.
-This example demonstrates a practical use case for zero-knowledge proofs in authentication systems.
+We'll create a program that allows users to prove they are above a certain age without revealing their actual birthdate.
+This is particularly useful for age-restricted services where privacy is important.
+The system uses RISC0 zkVM to generate zero-knowledge proofs that can be verified in the Cartesi Machine without exposing sensitive personal information.

 ## Creating the Project